Have you ever had a dream? Maybe to sky dive or see the Eiffel Tower? My dream, since I have seen pictures of Greece

-We called the ATV people and they sent someone to come fix it.
+We called the ATV company and they sent someone to come fix it.
 I have to say though, our ATV died in a beautiful place, so we didn’t complain too much.

 When he fixed it, I wanted nothing more than to just go get a drink and sit on the beach.
 So that’s what we did.
 That’s basically what we did every night.

 Everyday I woke up to the sound of birds chirping, the Grecian sun on my face and cats, lots and lots of cats.

 On our third day there, the sun was shining and it was nice and warm.
 A perfect day to lay by the beach and get some sun.
 Something I have been deprived of in Holland.

 We walked around Fira for a little bit, shopping and just watching the sun slowly go down.
 We then we went to Oia to watch the sunset.

-When they tell you that it is the most beautiful sunset you will ever see, they (whoever they are) are 100% right.
+When they tell you it is the most beautiful sunset you will ever see, they (whoever they are) are 100% right.

-The sky just enthralls you.
-Turning colors I never thought the sky could be.
+The sky just captivates you.
+It turns colors I never thought the sky could be.
 It almost look like it was on fire, but in the most beautiful way.

 We waited around two hours for the sunset and in a matter of 5 minutes it was gone.
-I have to day it was one of the best “waiting” moments of my life.
+I have to say it was one of the best “waiting” moments of my life.

 I don’t think I will ever witness anything more beautiful in my life and I feel so grateful I can say I have seen the world’s most famous sunset AND sunrise.